rodrigoal/booking/README.md

 It is running at https://bookingtestapi.azurewebsites.net.
 You can try for a month.

+The API is in development mode and the swagger URL is: https://bookingtestapi.azurewebsites.net/swagger/index.html

 # Some considerations
 1. We have just one room.
 The room ID is 1;
 2. To identify the user, you can input a passport (string) and a country id (int);